amcocan/darkness_datapack/README.md

 Adds the ability to turn minecraft blocks into mini-blocks (retextured playerheads) using a `minecraft:stonecutter`.

 Mini Blocks was built by [The Vanilla Tweeks Team](https://vanillatweaks.net/about/).
 Maintained by [Vanilla Tweeks](https://vanillatweaks.net/about/).

 > Learn about the details of this datapack on [vanillatweaks.net](https://vanillatweaks.net/picker/datapacks/).

+## more_effective_tools
+Adds effective tools for blocks that do not have any such as `minecraft:glass`.

+More Effective Tools was built by [The Vanilla Tweeks Team](https://vanillatweaks.net/about/).
+Maintained by [Vanilla Tweeks](https://vanillatweaks.net/about/).

+> Learn about the details of this datapack on [vanillatweaks.net](https://vanillatweaks.net/picker/datapacks/).